-Jan 2018 An introduction to data protection for early years settings, nurseries and childminders that includes information on data collection, data protection, sharing and GDPR.
+An introduction to information sharing for early years settings, nurseries and childminders including information on data collection, sharing and GDPR.

 It is important that we do not let concerns about sharing information stand in the way of protecting children who may be at risk of abuse or neglect.

 Safeguarding and GDPR

 On May 25 2018 a new EU law called the General Data Protection Regulation (GDPR) came into effect.

 It replaced the Data Protection Act 1998 and it gives individuals greater control over their own personal data.

 1. processed fairly, lawfully and in a transparent manner in relation to the data subject